jetthoughts/jt.github.io/_posts/2009-12-01-add-new-conditions-to-searchlogic-sample-by-range.markdown

 {% endhighlight %}

-Go to console and type some query: User.created_at_range(1.month.ago, 1.day.ago) Wuala, we have all users in that period.
+Go to console and type some query: User.created_at_range(1.month.ago, 1.day.ago) Wuala, we have all users for that period.